faisal244/eco-bike-hire/README.md

 type quit to exit the MySQL shell.

-Once the source database schema has been provided, please execute the following 2 commands in your terminal to seed the database with employee data and run this application:
+Once the source database schema has been provided, please execute the following command in your terminal to both seed the database with employee data and start the server to run this application:

 ```

-npm run seed
 npm run start